srikanthps/voldemort-status-monitor/README.md

 It provides a HTTP GET URL that can be visited in browser to check whether various members of the Voldemort cluster are up or down.

-The program is takes two command line arguments:
+The program takes two command line arguments:

 * HTTP Port number.
 * A Java properties file that lists bootstrap URLs of Voldemort Cluster(s) that are to be monitored.